bahrus/trans-render/README.md

 And creating a simple utility function, modeled after "signals", that wraps updating the model and the eventType instance is quite trivial.

-It is quite easy to create an ES Proxy that serves as a propagator.
+It is also quite easy to create an ES Proxy that serves as a propagator.
 This package also [provides this](https://github.com/bahrus/trans-render/blob/baseline/lib/PropertyBag.ts).

 <!--Finally, the transformer class provides a utility method, "s" that allows for setting the value and dispatching the event in one line (think "setValue").-->